zxxia/benchmarking/README.md

     * 3 car
     * 6 bus
     * 8 truck
+4. The object detection results can be generated using [object_detection](object_detection).

 ## Data Sources and file structure
+The video dataset wrapper and frame extract scripts are in [videos](videos)
 ### Data Sources
 * Youtube Videos
 * [The KITTI Vision Benchmarking](http://www.cvlibs.net/datasets/kitti/)